Keyboard shortcuts

 2. Logs a new manifest.EditAddFile targeting the destination level.

-3. Removes the table from thisLevel.tables and appends it to nextLevel.ingest.
+3. Removes the table from thisLevel.tables and appends it to nextLevel.landing.

-Compaction tests (lsm/compaction_cache_test.go) now assert that after calling moveToIngest the table disappears from the source level and shows up in the ingest buffer.
+Compaction tests (engine/lsm/compaction_test.go) assert that after calling moveToLanding the table disappears from the source level and shows up in the landing buffer.

 3. Concurrency Guards